Merle Oberon movies: ‘Exotic’ and underrated actress with mysterious past is Star of the Month

 Besides Oberon, the real stars in Désirée are its production values: color cinematography by Milton Krasner; art direction/set decoration by Lyle Wheeler, Leland Fuller, Walter M. Scott, and Paul S. Fox; costume design by René Hubert and Charles LeMaire.

 All-star box office hit ‘Deep in My Heart’

-Released the same year as Désirée, Stanley Donen's Deep in My Heart (1954) was another major box office hit, earning Metro-Goldwyn-Mayer $3.98 million in rentals (or approx. $76 million in 2016).
-In terms of prestige, however, the all-star musical is hardly considered a Donen effort on a par with On the Town (1949, co-directed by Gene Kelly), Singin' in the Rain (1952), or the 1954 Best Picture Oscar nominee Seven Brides for Seven Brothers.
+Released the same year as Désirée, Stanley Donen’s Deep in My Heart (1954) a solid box office performer, earning Metro-Goldwyn-Mayer $3.98 million in worldwide rentals (or approx. $76 million in 2016; it’s sizable budget, however, made it a money-loser).
+But in terms of prestige, the all-star musical is hardly considered a Donen effort on a par with On the Town (1949, co-directed by Gene Kelly), Singin’ in the Rain (1952), or the 1954 Best Picture Oscar nominee Seven Brides for Seven Brothers.